-In this artists’ intensive, students will traverse the history of the showcard print—as defined by the iconic Globe Poster Printing Corp., best known for its eye-popping, content-rich designs of music posters—and push it forward to contemporary practice.
-The course is taught by Bob Cicero, former owner of Globe Poster and master printer in letterpress and screenprinting, and will feature a collaborative project with a visiting artist.
-In 2011, MICA acquired many of Globe's assets — extensive wood type, photo and illustration cuts, hand-carved lettering, and sketches and posters.
-Using these materials, students will learn the crafts of letterpress printing and screenprinting through the lens of the vintage showcard print, from setting wood type to rainbow rolls to handcut blocks and rubyliths.
-Students will design and print a number of posters, first learning the style of Globe and then building on that foundation to make their own mark on the art of poster-making.
-The guest artist works with Bob Cicero and students in this course to set the scope of the work and develop a limited edition print.
+In this artists’ intensive, students will traverse the history of the showcard print—as defined by the iconic Globe Poster Printing Corporation, best known for its eye-popping, content-rich designs of music posters—and push it forward to contemporary practice.
+The course is taught by the former owner of Globe Poster and master printer in letterpress and screenprinting, and features a collaborative project with a visiting artist.
+Using extensive wood type, photo and illustration cuts, hand-carved lettering, sketches and posters, students learn the crafts of letterpress printing and screenprinting through the lens of the vintage showcard print, from setting wood type to rainbow rolls to handcut blocks and rubyliths.
+Students design and print a number of posters, first learning the style of Globe and then building on that foundation to make their own mark on the art of poster-making.
+The guest artist works with students to set the scope of the work and develop a limited edition print.

-This course will introduce students to the craft and tactile beauty of letterpress printing, from traditional hand typesetting to modern polymer plate-making.
-The course will focus on printing with the Vandercook press and will draw on the rich materials of the Globe Collection at MICA, with its hand-carved blocks and extensive wood type.
-The course will also trace the history of letterpress printing from moveable type to its current reincarnation as a medium for artists books, broadsides, posters and commercial work.
-Students will learn foundation printing skills through a series of projects exploring the multiple techniques possible in letterpress and will expand their understanding with field trips and guest artists.
+This course introduces students to the craft and tactile beauty of letterpress printing, from traditional hand typesetting to modern polymer plate-making.
+The course focuses on printing with the Vandercook press and will draw on the rich materials of the Globe Collection, with its hand-carved blocks and extensive wood type.
+The course also traces the history of letterpress printing from moveable type to its current reincarnation as a medium for artists books, broadsides, posters and commercial work.
+Students learn foundation printing skills through a series of projects exploring the multiple techniques possible in letterpress and expand their understanding with field trips and guest artists.

 This course focuses on the historical beginnings of the codex and handmade paper.
 Focusing on both Eastern and Western tradition in paper-making and bookbinding, this course familiarizes students with the practicality of the materials, tools, and techniques used in both processes.
 Students develop an understanding of basic elements for constructing books.Sophomores, Juniors, and Seniors only

-Introduction course to artist's books will cover the basics of simple book structures, the relationship of text and image, knowledge of papers for bookmaking, digital file set-up, letterpress printing and imposition for book publication.
+Introductory course to artist's books covering the basics of simple book structures, the relationship of text and image, knowledge of papers for bookmaking, digital file set-up, letterpress printing and imposition for book publication.
 Course objectives include an introduction to tools and basic principles, investigation into materials for successful book production and the use of visual components, placement of text and image, negative space and printing processes.
 Students learn file preparation using Adobe programs to prepare for printing.
-The course reviews artist’s books in the Decker library and other collections.Sophomores, Juniors, and Seniors only

 This course provides the framework for students to complete a coherent body of work based on personal concepts.
-Students are provided shared personal studios in the Dolphin Building and full print studio access in order to develop their independent work.
-Critiques from course faculty and visiting artists will be held periodically throughout the semester as well as a formal review with a guest critic.
+Students are provided shared personal studios in the Dolphin Building and full print studio access in order to develop independent work.
+Critiques from course faculty and visiting artists are held periodically throughout the semester as well as a formal review with a guest critic.
 The course also has a significant professional practice component.
 Topics considered include exhibition preparations, presentation skills, artist statement development, professional material creation, work documentation, and career networking.
-This course is a continuation of the Senior Thesis I and will culminate with an exhibition in which students will present their final thesis work.Senior level Printmaking majors only
+This course is a continuation of the Senior Thesis I and culminates with an exhibition in which students will present their final thesis work.Senior Printmaking majors only